wangywUST/wangywust.github.io/Course/lecture_1.md

 - Weight matrix: $$W$$
 - softmax normalizes the output into probabilities

-### Why Use Conditional Probability in Language Models?

-#### Core Insight
-From a classification perspective, the number of categories directly impacts the learning difficulty - more categories require exponentially more training data to achieve adequate coverage.

-#### Comparing Two Approaches

-##### Joint Probability Approach
-When modeling $$P(w_1,...,w_n)$$ directly:
-- Needs to predict $$V^n$$ categories
-- Requires seeing enough samples of each possible sentence
-- Most long sequences may never appear in training data
-- Makes learning practically impossible

-##### Conditional Probability Approach
-When modeling $$P(w_i|w_1,...,w_{i-1})$$:
-- Only predicts $$V$$ categories at each step
-- Each word position provides a training sample
-- Same words in different contexts contribute learning signals
-- Dramatically improves data efficiency

-#### Numerical Example
-Consider a language model with:
-- Vocabulary size $$V = 10,000$$
-- Sequence length $$n = 5$$

-Then:
-- Joint probability: Must learn $$10,000^5$$ categories
-- Conditional probability: Must learn $$10,000$$ categories at each step

-#### Why This Matters

-##### Training Data Requirements
-- More categories require more training examples
-- Each category needs sufficient representation
-- Data requirements grow exponentially with category count

-##### Learning Efficiency
-- Smaller category spaces are easier to model
-- More efficient use of training data
-- Each word occurrence contributes to learning

-##### Statistical Coverage
-- Impossible to see all possible sequences
-- But possible to see all words in various contexts
-- Makes learning feasible with finite training data

-#### Conclusion
-The conditional probability formulation cleverly transforms an intractable large-scale classification problem into a series of manageable smaller classification problems.
-This is the fundamental reason why language models can learn effectively from finite training data.

-### Real-world Application: Text Completion

-#### The Prefix-based Generation Task
-In practical applications, we often:
-- Have a fixed prefix of text
-- Need to predict/generate the continuation
-- Don't need to generate text from scratch

-#### Examples
-1. Auto-completion
-- Code completion in IDEs
-- Search query suggestions
-- Email text completion

-2. Text Generation
-- Story continuation
-- Dialogue response generation
-- Document completion

-#### Why Conditional Probability Helps
-The formulation $$P(w_i|w_1,...,w_{i-1})$$ naturally fits this scenario because:
-- We can directly condition on the given prefix
-- No need to model the probability of the prefix itself
-- Can focus computational resources on predicting what comes next

-#### Comparison with Joint Probability
-The joint probability $$P(w_1,...,w_n)$$ would be less suitable because:
-- Would need to model probability of the fixed prefix
-- Wastes computation on already-known parts
-- Doesn't directly give us what we want (continuation probability)

-This alignment between the mathematical formulation and practical use cases is another key advantage of the conditional probability approach in language modeling.

 ### The Transformer Model: Revolutionizing Language Models

 The emergence of the Transformer architecture marked a paradigm shift in how machines process and understand human language.
 Unlike its predecessors, which struggled with long-range patterns in text, this groundbreaking architecture introduced mechanisms that revolutionized natural language processing (NLP).